Sally's Safe Haven

 HOURS OF OPERATION

-An eligibility interview is required prior to services.
+An eligibility interview is required prior to services being provided.

-Every attempt is made to accommodate the schedules of parents and children.
+Every attempt is made to accommodate the schedules of parents and children when scheduling appointments.

 Clients needing accommodations for a disability and/or clients with special communication needs should contact their Children’s Home Society of Florida worker, or make their request for accommodation at the time of admission into a Children’s Home Society of Florida program.